-Figure 3: (a) PanDA architecture; (b) DDM architecture.
+Figure 3. (a) PanDA architecture; (b) DDM architecture.

 The Production and Distributed Analysis (PanDA) system (Figure 3a) is a Grid workload management system developed by the ATLAS collaboration [R3].
-As in the case of AliEN, the system is built around the concept of "pilot jobs": Grid jobs (workloads) are submitted to a Task Buffer and generic pilots, already running on a worker node, retrieve these jobs and execute them.
+As in the case of AliEN, the system is built around the concept of "pilot jobs".
+Grid jobs (workloads) are submitted to a Task Buffer and generic pilots, already running on a worker node, retrieve these jobs and execute them.
+The pilot is a generic wrapper code, which executes a payload on a worker node.
+It handles the environment setup, data stage-in/out, payload monitoring, and continually communicates the state of the sub job to the PanDA server.
 The PanDA server implements fairshare policies and priorities and assigns work via a brokerage module, while pilots contact the job dispatcher to request a job to run; this mechanism allows reducing job latency and increases efficiency and throughput.